-Over 40 kilometres of trails in the Greenbelt are mechanically groomed by volunteer groups.
-These trails are:
+Over 21 kilometres of classic ski trails in the Greenbelt are mechanically groomed by volunteer groups.

-Thanks to the Orleans Nordic Ski Club and the Kanata Ski Club for their efforts in grooming these trails.
+Thanks to the Orleans Nordic Ski Club, the Kanata Ski Club and Ski Heritage East for their efforts in grooming these trails.

 At Shirleys Bay, to the west of Ottawa, you can cross-country ski on these trails:

-- Watts Creek Pathway — This 9.3-kilometre ski trail connects to the Greenbelt Pathway West and the Ottawa River Parkway, and is part of the Trans Canada Trail.
+- Watts Creek Pathway: This 9.3-kilometre ski trail connects to the Greenbelt Pathway West and Kichi Zībī Mīkan, and is part of the Great Trail.

 At Stony Swamp, in south-western Ottawa, you can cross-country ski on these trails:

-- Trails 20, 21 and 22 —7.7 kilometres of groomed ski trails that wind through forests with many interesting habitats.
+- Trails 20, 21 and 22: 7.7 kilometres of ski trails that wind through forests with many interesting habitats.